 \subsection{Optimization Procedure}

-The rapid and stable convergence of the probability and fidelity during optimization process is the basis for application and expansion.
-We can plot the probability and fidelity of the entangled state as functions of optimization steps at various sets of target states and heralding measurements, then compare them with those of the single-photon-source model of a similar mode scale, in order to verify the computational feasibility of our model.
+Rapid and stable convergence of the success probability and fidelity during the optimization process is essential for the practical applicability and scalability of the model.
+To assess the computational feasibility of our scheme, we plot the probability and fidelity of the generated entangled states as functions of the optimization steps for different target states and heralding measurements, and compare them with those of single-photon-source models of similar scale.

-We encode the Bell state (Fig.~\ref{fig:trace_1}) in two dual-rail qubits across four physical modes.
-The heralding modes are set to all-click or only one mode vacuum, depending on whether the photon number from squeezing is even or not.
-We set the number of heralding modes to two for comparison with a single-photon input model of the same scale, both of which converge within \(10^2\) iterations.
-When extended to the generation of GHZ (Fig.~\ref{fig:trace_2}) encoded in three dual-rail qubits across six physical modes, we set the number of heralding modes to four to match the single-photon input model of comparable scale, which also achieves convergence within \(10^2\) iterations.
-This indicates that our Gaussian-source model exhibits comparable optimization complexity to the single-photon-source model in various heralded entanglement generation tasks, while achieving the stable optimal probability and fidelity.
-Compared with the Bell and GHZ states, some superposition terms of the W state share identical photon occupations on certain physical modes.
-This partial mode overlap makes the optimization of the probability and fidelity more difficult to converge and more susceptible to local optima.
+For Bell state (Fig.~\ref{fig:trace_1}), we encode in two dual-rail qubits across four physical modes.
+The heralding modes are chosen to all-click events or events in which only one mode is in vacuum, depending on whether the photon number generated by squeezing is even or not.
+For comparison with a single-photon-input model of the same scale, we use two heralding modes, and both models converge within \(10^2\).
+When the model is extended to the generation of GHZ state (Fig.~\ref{fig:trace_2}), encoded in three dual-rail qubits across six physical modes, we set the number of heralding modes to four to match the single-photon input model of comparable scale, which also converges within \(10^2\) iterations.
+These results indicate that our Gaussian-source model exhibits comparable optimization complexity to the single-photon-source model in various heralded entanglement generation tasks, while achieving the stable optimal probability and fidelity.
+Compared with the Bell and GHZ states, the W state is more difficult to optimize because some of its superposition terms share identical photon occupations in certain physical modes.
+This partial mode overlap makes the optimization of both probability and fidelity more prone to local optima.